akashApie/nest-microservices/README.md

-# Microservices Project
+# E-Commerce Microservices Project

 ## Overview
-This project demonstrates a microservices architecture using NestJS, Docker, PostgreSQL, and RabbitMQ.
-It consists of two main services:
+This project implements a complete e-commerce system using microservices architecture with NestJS, PostgreSQL, and RabbitMQ for backend services, and Next.js for the frontend.
+The system consists of three main components:

-- **Customer Service**: Manages customer data and emits customer events via RabbitMQ.
+- **Customer Service**: Manages customer data and emits customer-related events via RabbitMQ.
-- **Product-Order Service**: Manages products and orders, and listens for customer events via RabbitMQ.
+- **Product-Order Service**: Manages products and orders, processes order creation, and synchronizes with the customer service via RabbitMQ.
+- **Next.js Frontend**: A responsive user interface for browsing products, managing a shopping cart, placing orders, and viewing order history.

-Both services use TypeORM for database interaction and include centralized logging, global error handling, and API documentation with Swagger.
+Both backend services use TypeORM for database interaction, implement comprehensive error handling, include detailed logging, and provide API documentation with Swagger UI.

 ---